dataloop-ai-apps/rag-multimodal-processors/ARCHITECTURE.md

 ## Overview

-App-based architecture for processing PDF and DOC files:
+**Modular app-based architecture** designed for easy extension with new file types:

 ```
-Item → App (Extract → Process → Upload) → Chunks
+Item → App (Extract → Clean → Chunk → Upload) → Chunks
 ```

-Each file type has its own **App** class that orchestrates extraction, processing, and upload using shared utilities.
+Each file type is a self-contained processor that follows a simple, consistent pipeline pattern using shared transforms and utilities.

 ## Supported File Types